Tag: expectation

 And this is where it gets interesting.
 There are those that will call you a hypocrite for you don’t live up to the standards you call for and acknowledge that you don’t meet.
 Christians are called to live up to a standard (Jesus Christ) that they can never meet and will spend their lifetimes pursuing.
 That is not hypocrisy, that is being a disciple.

-Father, you send us Jesus as are the source of our eternal life.
+, you send us Jesus as are the source of our life.
 Jesus, you are the one we seek to resemble.
 Only by the are we being transformed into your likeness.
 Holy Spirit, as the world seeks to keep us from being transformed encourage our souls to pursue Christlikeness.
 Amen.

 Questions